 A custom fit rigid contact lens, worn overnight to reshape the surface of the eye.
 These lenses are safe, well studied, and have been used in myopia control for decades.
 They also eliminate the need for glasses or contact lenses to be worn during the day.
 They have been proven to be safe in children as young as 8 years of age and slow elongation of the eye by 43%.

-- Second most effective form of myopia control
+- Third most effective form of myopia control

 - Safely reshapes the front surface of the eye overnight